How to Install PIP(Python) on a Windows PC

 This article will show you how to install PIP in both Windows 10 and Windows 11

-PIP is an integral part of Python.
-It’s so important that the developers have included it with the core program since versions 3.4 and 2.7.9 (for Python 3 and 2, respectively).
+PIP is an integral part of Python and is so necessary that the developers have included it with the core program since versions 3.4 and 2.7.9 (for Python 3 and 2, respectively).
 This means that the manager may already be installed on your computer.
-You’ll need to do some digging in your Command Prompt to verify this.
+You’ll need to use the Command Prompt to verify this.

 Here’s how to do so.

 - Note the feedback.
-If the cmd tells you your PIP is unrecognized as an external or internal command, batch file, or operable program, it might not be installed.
-The culprit may also be an improper variable path, but let’s assume you haven’t installed the manager.
+It might not be installed if the cmd tells you your PIP is unrecognized as an external or internal command, batch file, or operable program.
+The culprit may also be an improper variable path but assume you haven’t installed the manager yet.

 - Press the “Customize installation” button.

-- Tick the box next to the “PIP” section to make sure the system installs it.
-Newer versions may not require this – they install the manager automatically.
+- Tick the box next to the “PIP” section to ensure the system installs it.
+Newer versions may not require this—they install the manager automatically.

 PIP is now installed, but the work isn’t over yet.
 You may want to run it from anywhere on your computer for various purposes.
-However, opening it from certain locations may trigger an error.
-To prevent this, you’ll need to add the manager to your Environment Variables, which shouldn’t be too difficult.
+However, opening it from specific locations may trigger an error.
+You’ll need to add the PIP manager location to your Environment Variables to prevent the error, which shouldn’t be too difficult.

-- Head to “System Variables” and double-click your “Path” variable.
+- In the “System variables” section, double-click the “Path” variable.

 - Choose “New.”

-- Hit the “OK” button to save your changes.
+- Click the “OK” button to save your changes.